bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 If you selected instrumentation, don't forget to set **Test APK path** under the **Instrumentation Test** group as well.

 {% include message_box.html type="info" title="More testing steps to choose from" content=" Click the `+` sign on the left side of your Workflow and select another `TEST` step from our collection.
-Make sure you stick that step BEFORE the `Android Build` step!

 ## Deploy your project

 ### Deploy to bitrise.io step

-This step generates all the artifacts related to your build into the[ APPS & ARTIFACTS ](/builds/build-artifacts-online/)tab on your Build's page.
+This step uploads all the artifacts related to your build into the[ APPS & ARTIFACTS ](/builds/build-artifacts-online/)tab on your Build's page.

 You can share the generated apk with your team members using the buil's URL.
 You can also notify user groups or individual users that your apk has been built.